 We offer Creative Literacy workshops for adults and teenagers.
-We also deliver mobile Art workshops in the winter months for teenagers and have provided culturally appropriate literature for Travellers in the local library where we work.
-We have enabled Traveller teenagers to provide exhibitions the local library as part of our work to educate the settled community.
+We have enabled Traveller teenagers to provide exhibitions to the local library.
 As part of our education work we are registered with ‘Education Otherwise’ and can provide some support for Traveller children whilst not in school.
 We liaise with local education providers to call for an end to bullying and discrimination and to offer advice about culturally appropriate approaches to working effectively with Traveller families.
-This project is funded by Cambridge Community Foundation.

 Oral Histories Roma and Traveller Communities in Cambridgeshire

-The stories will be shared on the Capturing Cambridge website at the Museum of Cambridge and online at http://www.archive.org.
-This will allow the material to be accessible and interpreted by a wide audience, with a view to informing and educating as many people as possible about the rich cultural heritage of English Gypsy, Roma and Traveller communities in changing times.
+The stories will be shared on the Capturing Cambridge website, Artworks, the Museum of Cambridge, online at http://www.archive.org and in the Cambridgeshire collection at central library.
+This will allow the materials to be accessible and interpreted by a wide audience, with a view to informing and educating as many people as possible about the rich cultural heritage of English Gypsy, Roma and Traveller communities in changing times.
 We have an ongoing collection of video and other material gathered over several years and this is being catalogued and archived as part of the project.
-The project is funded by the Heritage Lottery and the project leader is Elmira Zadissa, elmira(at)obliquearts(dot)co(dot)uk.
+The project is funded by the Heritage Lottery Fund.